Discrete Sampling: A graph theoretic approach to Orthogonal Interpolation: Introduction

 \section{Introduction}

-The simplest form of the question we address is this: \begin{quote} Which submatrices of the discrete Fourier transform are unitary up to scaling? \end{quote} For example, if from the $16 \times 16$ Fourier matrix we select rows $0,2,8,10$ and columns $0,1,4,5$ then the resulting $4 \times 4$ submatrix is unitary up to a factor of $4$.
-How did we find it?
-See Section \ref{section:dual-digit-tables}.
-In fact, for the $16 \times 16$ Fourier matrix there are exactly {4,352} unitary $4\times 4$ submatrices.
-How did we count them?
-See Section \ref{section:counting}.
+The simplest form of the question that we consider is this: \begin{itemize} \item Which submatrices of the discrete Fourier transform are unitary up to scaling? \end{itemize} For example, if from the $16 \times 16$ Fourier matrix we select rows $1,7,9,15$ and columns $0,1,4,5$ then the resulting $4 \times 4$ submatrix is unitary up to a factor of $4$.
+This is encoded in the graph of Fig \ref{fig:opening-example} and the corresponding clique shown in bold.

-This is not just a curiosity.
-The answers to the question, insofar as we know them, involve the structure of convolution idempotents, tiling the integers modulo a prime power, and maximal cliques and perfect graphs.
-It is moreover striking that these disparate topics intersect in the fundamental problem of sampling and interpolation for discrete signals, specifically when the interpolating basis, defined below, is orthogonal.

-It is the sampling problem that motivated us.
-This work is a sequel to \cite{DS-1}, where we considered other aspects of the sampling and interpolation problem.
+Answers to the bulleted question involve the structure of convolution idempotents on $\mathbb{Z}_N$ (integers modulo $N$), tiling the integers \cite{farkas2006fuglede}, maximum cliques, and perfect graphs.
+As different as these areas might seem, what is most striking to us is that they intersect in the fundamental problem of sampling and interpolation for discrete signals.
+This is the problem that first motivated us, and the work here is a sequel to \cite{DS-1}.
 While we will refer to some of the results there we have tried to make the present paper self-contained.